 Then a little bit of a walk to the Rose Villa Tavern but, you know, a good walk in the middle of these things is important.
 If you’ve eaten, you need to burn off those calories.

 Rose Villa is a Bitters n Twisted venue but they’re neither of those things.
-The architecture alone is worth a visit but the £4.50 cocktails are also worth indulging in.
+The architecture alone is worth a visit but their delicious cocktails are also worth indulging in.

-It specialises in gin, but even if you don’t like the stuff, the guys are experts and we’re convinced they can change your mind.
+It specialises in gin, and it has been nominated the best gin bar IN THE WORLD, but even if you don’t like the stuff, the guys are experts and we’re convinced they can change your mind.

 A relaxing wine bar in Birmingham overlooking the scenic St. Paul’s Square, The Rectory is a nod to traditional drinking and dining thanks to its luxurious mahogany leather dining booths and draped chandeliers.
 Boasting a menu of what many might see as almost everything, from burgers and sharing platters to belly of pork, The Rectory is the ultimate foodie’s all rounder.